-Data centers may have an excellent, competitively-priced service with a gifted team of content creators but if they are unable to connect with the right audience, marketing efforts will fall flat.
-In many instances, the HIPPO is to blame.
+Data centers may have an excellent, competitively-priced service with a gifted team of content creators.
+Still, marketing efforts will fall flat if they cannot connect with the right audience.

 The HIPPO Syndrome